 This topics refers to alternate sexual practices (commonly referred to as philias) that are not covered elsewhere.
-For discussions of mainstream sexual practices in fantastic cinema see Sex and LGBT Themes.
-Some of the philias discussed here are so commonplace in their screen depictions that they have been split off as their own topics with the likes of BDSM and Necrophilia.
-Fantastic films made with the intention of titillating are dealt with under the listing Erotica and Pornography.
+For discussions of mainstream sexual practices in fantastic cinema see Sex in Fantastic Cinema and LGBT Themes in Fantastic Cinema.
+Some of the philias discussed here are so commonplace in their screen depictions that they have been split off as their own topics with the likes of BDSM in Fantastic Cinema and Films About Necrophilia.
+Fantastic films made with the intention of titillating are dealt with under the listing Erotica and Pornography in Fantastic Cinema.

 This is a page that simply catalogues the ways in which each of these practices is depicted in fantastic cinema.
 It should not be construed in any way as a criticism of anybody’s personal practices nor for that matter support for any practices that are deemed illegal.